Frequently Asked Questions

 What is your sick child policy?

 Children who are unwell should stay home to recover and to protect other children and staff.
-We follow BC DCYF illness guidelines.
+We follow Fraser Health and BCCDC illness guidelines.
 If your child becomes sick during the day, we will contact you to arrange pickup promptly.

 How long is your waitlist?

-Infant and toddler spots typically fill 6–12 months in advance.
-We strongly recommend applying as early as possible — even during pregnancy.
-Preschool spots open more frequently.
+Demand in Fleetwood is high — infant and toddler spots fill well in advance.
+We strongly recommend joining our waitlist as early as possible, even during pregnancy.
+Preschool spots open more often.

 What meals and snacks do you provide?